Ultimate List of 7 Cheapest Places to Live in Southern California

 3. Oxnard

-Oxnard is part of the greater Oxnard-Thousand Oaks-Ventura metropolitan area, and it's known for its beautiful beaches, mild climate, and agricultural heritage.
+Oxnard is part of the greater Oxnard-Thousand Oaks-Ventura County metropolitan area, and it's known for its beautiful beaches, mild climate, and agricultural heritage.
 One of the most notable aspects of Oxnard is its relatively affordable housing market.

 4. San Pedro